dbmi-pitt/SocialMediaDataScience/README.md

 # Final Notes.

-These insturctions are, we think, accurate at the time of writing.
+These instructions are, we think, accurate at the time of writing.
 Please submit issues with any difficulties or inaccuracies.